Scandinavian Maximalism: Folk art galore

 Lilla Hyttnäs, the Larsson family home

-The Larsson’s beloved family home, Lilla Hyttnäs, became famous as a leading example of creative Swedish design.
+The Larsson’s beloved family home, Lilla Hyttnäs, became famous as a leading example of creative Scandinavian maximalism design.
 It brims over to this day with colour and original folk motifs inspired by the natural world.
 The British print designer William Morris greatly inspired the artistic Larssons, calling for a return to the simplicity of artisanal design and elevated natural beauty.
 Folk art-inflected flowers and plants are seen throughout the home of the Larssons, along with classic patterns like pinstripes and gingham.
 Characterised by familiarity and comfort, Lilla Hyttnäs was a forerunner of the Scandinavian value that homes are, above all, to be lived in.
 But, why not make them beautiful along the way?

 Images of Lilla Hyttnäs.
 Source: carllarsson.se

 The Larssons were not the only ones to colour their homes with folk art.
-Antiques from across Scandianavia – and Eastern Europe – are adorned with intricate hand-painted motifs detailing the natural world.
+Antiques from across Scandinavia – and Eastern Europe – are adorned with intricate hand-painted motifs detailing the natural world.
 Scandinavians famously value a close connection with nature.
 This trait is certainly evident across the beautifully decorated facades of many folk benches, wardrobes and chairs.
 Birds, fruit, foliage and flowers are depicted in colourful hues and serve to bring a touch of the revered outdoors into the home.

 Current day trends have also seen a rise in the popularity of the folk aesthetic.
 Leading bohemian brands like Anthropologie are diving headfirst into bright florals and patterns.
 As a result, we are seeing more people toting decorative folk prints across their homes, clothes and accessories.
 A rejection of clean lines and minimalism, folk is for the non-conformist among us.
 It’s an opportunity to be playful, to delight in colour and natural beauty.
 Below are some stunning examples of folk antique design at its very best, an exuberant expression of the joy found in colour, pattern and the natural world.
 From Sweden to Transylvania, revel in this selection of hand-painted folk furniture and beware of catching folk fever.